 Replacement gives us the perfect excuse to turn back the hands of time.
 This is one of your cars most important assets.
 Not only should terminals be cleaned and protected you can go one step further.
 They make felt discs that insulate the terminal from the top of the battery case.
 I'll add them to the help section below.

-At a cost of around six dollars it's money well spent.
+At a cost of around eight dollars it's money well spent.
 In addition, they make battery protection spray that you can apply on both the terminal and battery cable side.

 In the instance of my sister’s car, I found out when she came to visit, that substantial damage occurred to the battery cable from the corrosion build up.
 On her car we decided to replace the positive battery cable.
 However, there's an alternative available on some models.

 If they give you enough slack you can cut the old terminal off and install a new one without replacing the entire length of cable.
 Ultimately this will depend on the year, make and model of the automobile.

 We all know that a battery is used to start the car.
 But it’s also an important partner in the vehicle's electrical system.
 It works in conjunction with the starter motor and the alternator.

 The starter motor is always taking power away from the battery while the alternator is always restoring that missing electrical charge.
 When corrosion develops between the terminal and the vehicle's main cables efficiency is greatly reduced.This is why you can't skip car battery maintenance.

 This means your alternator has to work harder to restore the ideal level of electrical charge.
 If you ignore this and the alternator is full fielding in an attempt to charge the battery you could wind up having to replace the alternator a lot sooner than you would like.

 Full fielding is when the alternator puts out its maximum amps and voltage.
 The unit wasn't designed to put out maximum electrical energy for an extended period of time.